Greg-Boggs/ansible-hosting/README.md

 #### Future Plans

-I plan to add support for Linode and Amazon in the future.
-I chose Digital Ocean for the starting point because they currently have better written Ansible documentation.
+I plan to add support for Amazon in the future.